yprk/dotfiles/README.md

 The installation script will:
 1. Create backups of existing dotfiles
 2. Create symlinks to the dotfiles in this repo
+3. Install custom bin scripts to ~/.local/bin
-3. Optionally install recommended tools (Homebrew required on macOS)
+4. Optionally install recommended tools (Homebrew required on macOS)
-4. Set up git configuration with your details
+5. Set up git configuration with your details

 ### Manual Installation